 Project Overview

-The City recently initiated a construction project to extend Cottrelle Boulevard from Goreway Drive to Humberwest Parkway.
-As part of this project, the City is retrofitting two existing stormwater ponds (Burrells Hollow Pond and Upper Ridge Pond) to reduce thermal pollution from warm stormwater runoff.
-The improvements to the ponds will help protect Redside Dace, which is an endangered fish protected under the Endangered Species Act.
+As part of the Cottrelle Boulevard extension project from Goreway Drive to Humberwest Parkway, the City has successfully completed the retrofit of the Burrells Hollow Pond and Upper Ridge Pond in 2024.
+These improvements were designed to reduce thermal pollution from warm stormwater runoff, helping to protect the Redside Dace, which is an endangered fish protected under the Endangered Species Act.
 By deepening the ponds, colder water will be released into the receiving watercourse to protect the habitat of temperature-sensitive species such as the Redside Dace.

 Pond Information